-For many Belmont residents, oral surgery is an outpatient procedure that occurs in their dentist’s office and depending on the type of pain relief used for your oral surgery; you may even be able to drive yourself home following your procedure.
+For many Belmont residents, oral surgery is an outpatient procedure that occurs in their dentist’s office.
+Depending on the type of pain relief used for your oral surgery, you may even be able to drive yourself home following your procedure.
 But just because oral surgery doesn’t require an overnight stay, doesn’t mean that you can skimp on your recovery period.
 It is crucial that you follow your oral surgeon’s post-surgery instructions to a “T,” to promote proper healing and prevent any complications.
 Below is a list we have put together of Do’s and Don’ts for Belmont patients to follow when recovering from oral surgery.

 - Follow all of your oral surgeon’s instructions.
 Your oral surgeon knows how you can best recover from your oral surgery.